 - Joint Ventures

 We advise on front-end contract strategy and contract documentation, risk management and dispute resolution.
-Our understanding of the industry means that our advice is commercial, and clients instruct us to represent them when disputes arise because of our track-record and reputation as one of the leading law firms practising in this area with experience of large and complex projects.
+Our understanding of the industry means that our advice is commercial, and clients instruct us to represent them when disputes arise because of our track-record and reputation as one of the leading law firms practicing in this area with experience of large and complex projects.

 Our front-end project services include: